tayvano/lazarus-bluenoroff-research/lazarus-evolution.md

 - MAR 10257062-1.v2: North Korean Remote Access Tool: FASTCASH for Windows
 - CISA, the Department of the Treasury, FBI, and U.S. Cyber Command released a joint Technical Alert and three MARs on the North Korean government’s ATM cash-out scheme—referred to by the U.S. Government as “FASTCash.”

-### 2020-08-28: ✨ US DOJ: "Forfeiture Complaint for 280 Crypto addresses tied to North Korea"
+### 2020-08-28: US DOJ: "Forfeiture Complaint for 280 Crypto addresses tied to North Korea"
 - These actors stole millions of dollars’ worth of cryptocurrency and ultimately laundered the funds through Chinese over-the-counter (OTC) cryptocurrency traders.
 - https://blog.chainalysis.com/reports/lazarus-group-north-korea-doj-complaint-august-2020/
 - https://www.justice.gov/usao-dc/pr/united-states-files-complaint-forfeit-280-cryptocurrency-accounts-tied-hacks-two
 - https://justice.gov/usao-dc/pr/united-states-files-complaint-forfeit-280-cryptocurrency-accounts-tied-hacks-two

-### 2020-08-??: ✨ `Financial Services Co in New York` Theft -- used malicious CryptoNeuro Trader application as a backdoor.
+### 2020-08-??: `Financial Services Co in New York` Theft -- used malicious CryptoNeuro Trader application as a backdoor.
 - https://www.justice.gov/opa/pr/three-north-korean-military-hackers-indicted-wide-ranging-scheme-commit-cyberattacks-and

-### 2020-09-02: ✨ Chainalysis: report regarding Lazarus Group on-chain activity and the recent US DOJ civil forfeiture of 280 cryptocurrency addresses
+### 2020-09-02: Chainalysis: report regarding Lazarus Group on-chain activity and the recent US DOJ civil forfeiture of 280 cryptocurrency addresses
 - Author:: Chainalysis
 - https://blog.chainalysis.com/reports/lazarus-group-north-korea-doj-complaint-august-2020

-### 2020-09-02: ✨ F-Secure: Report on Lazarus Group's targeting of crypto companies
+### 2020-09-02: F-Secure: Report on Lazarus Group's targeting of crypto companies
 - It includes malware indicators, techniques and tactics
-- Author:: F-Secure
 - https://labs.f-secure.com/assets/BlogFiles/f-secureLABS-tlp-white-lazarus-threat-intel-report2.pdf

-### 2020-09-20: ✨ US DOJ: "Lazarus Group developed multiple malicious crypto applications from March 2018 through at least September 2020.
+### 2020-09-20: US DOJ: "Lazarus Group developed multiple malicious crypto applications from March 2018 through at least September 2020.
 Such apps include Celas Trade Pro, Worldbit-bot, icryptofx, Union Crypto Trader, Kupay Wallet, Coingo Trade, Dorusio, Cryptoneuro Trader, and Ants2whale."

-### 2020-09-25: ✨ KuCoin CEX Hack - $275M
+### 2020-09-25: KuCoin CEX Hack - $275M
 - In September 2020, KuCoin confirmed that hackers had managed to obtain private keys to their hot wallets before withdrawing large amounts of ethereum (ETH) and bitcoin (BTC), as well as Bitcoin SV (BSV), Litecoin (LTC), XRP (XRP), Stellar Lumens (XLM), Tron (TRX), and Tether (USDT).
 Since then, experts have suggested they have strong reason to believe that hackers in North Korea were responsible.
 - We were able to attribute this hack to Lazarus Group due in part to the KuCoin hackers’ use of a specific money laundering strategy Lazarus has frequently used in the past.
 The strategy involves sending stolen funds to mixers in structured payments of the same size — usually an amount just below a round number in Bitcoin — that can be higher or lower depending on the size of the total amount to be laundered.
 Lazarus typically waits for each payment’s output to be confirmed by the mixer before sending a new one, allowing them to minimize losses in the event the mixer fails.
 Once the funds are mixed, Lazarus Group then typically sends funds to OTC brokers on one of a few exchanges.
 The KuCoin hackers utilized this strategy for portions of the funds stolen.
 This, along with other pieces of evidence we’re unable to share at this time, helped us identify Lazarus Group as the culprits.
 Additionally, two deposit addresses to which Lazarus Group sent stolen cryptocurrency this year also received funds stolen in the Harvest Finance hack, leading to speculation that Lazarus Group may have carried out that attack as well.
 However, this is still unconfirmed.
 - KuCoin hackers used platforms like Uniswap and Kyber to swap stolen tokens into ETH